-True– We want to be honest in our interpretation of information and give honest reflection to people.
+True: We want to be honest in our interpretation of information and give honest reflection to people.
 Truthfulness is valuable in communicating our experience.
 It takes skill to share our truth without telling others how they feel, what their intention was, or judging their behavior as the ‘problem’ issue.
 Ask yourself some questions: What is the story I am telling myself about this situation?
 Am I making any assumptions?
 Do I have enough information or are there other questions I need to understand?
 Am I exaggerating or escalating the truth?

 In no time flat, we can set people up to feel attacked.
 When that happens, they either tune us out, or we engage them in an argument.
-Think about this, I am telling you ‘truth,’ from my perspective, and if I am unkind in my delivery, or it’s not my place to share my truth, I run a real risk of having a negative impact on you.
+Think about this, I am telling you ‘truth’ from my perspective, and if I am unkind in my delivery, or it’s not my place to share my truth, I run a real risk of having a negative impact on you.
 I may be creating a drama that won’t do me or anyone any good.

-Necessary– It may take asking yourself a few questions, to figure out this one.
-Why are we vested in sharing our perspective?
-What’s our goal for the conversation?
-Were we invited to give feedback?
-Or, are we trying to ‘advise’ someone to their ignorance?
-Is what we’re about to say, for the greater good of the person we are speaking/writing to, for the greater good of the dialog?
-I ask myself, “Is what I am about to say, think or do, going to take me one step closer to my goal or one step further away?”
+Necessary: It may take asking yourself a few questions to figure out this one.
+Why are you feeling vested in sharing your perspective?
+What’s your goal for this hard conversation?
+Are you open to a discussion, or invited to share feedback?
+Is the conversation a one-way discussion without breath.
+Or, are you trying to ‘advise’ someone to their ignorance?
+Is what you’re about to say, for the greater good of the person you are speaking/writing to, for the greater good of the dialog?

 In communication, there is another area to consider.
 Let’s call this the fourth leg of the stool, increasing stability.

-Timing – Are you calling someone out in public or private?
+Timing: This one is crucial for difficult conversations.
+Are you calling someone out in public or private?
 Are you giving them time to respond or pushing for an instant response?
 Would a face-to-face conversation, even if we are talking Skype versus an email argument or texting war be more effective?

 We can all get HiJacked by our brain when we find ourselves in a

 Even using these tools will not guarantee a 100% positive outcome in every situation.
-However, your odds increase of having a better conversation.
+However, your odds increase significantly of having a better conversation.